Destination Iran believes that a trip to Iran is “The Journey of Your Life”. I try to explain here why it’s so.

 Ancient Persia’s Sights

-If you’re interested in learning more about the formation, rise and decline of the Persian Empire, making a journey to Iran will help you achieve this goal.
+If you’re interested in learning more about the formation, rise, and decline of the Persian Empire, making a journey to Iran will help you achieve this goal.
 The center of this ancient global power is at the heart of present Iran.
-Fars province offers plenty of valuable remnants of the antiquity where the emperors used to rule their vast territories.
+Fars province offers plenty of valuable remnants of antiquity where the emperors used to rule their vast territories.
 Persepolis is just one of such locations, which is one of the most famous Iran tourist attractions.

 Pioneers of Architecture

 Achaemenian and Sassanian palaces introduce grand edifices built for various purposes from accommodation and administration to worshiping and burials.
-A good number of such sights are in reasonable condition and offer breath-taking visits to the explorers of ancient architecture.
+A good number of such sights are in reasonable condition and offer breathtaking visits to the explorers of ancient architecture.

 Some of the elements created for such structures were later used by Iranians in creating Islamic architecture in the Muslim world.
-Without those elements, there wouldn’t be any Islamic architecture evolved as it is today.
+Without those elements, there wouldn’t be any Islamic architecture that evolved as it is today.

 Variety of Ethnic Groups

 When you take one or two weeks traveling in Iran, you will notice the variety of ethnic groups in Iran.
 Persians, Kurds, Azeris, Arabs, Balochis, Gilakis, Armenians, Assyrians, Turcomans, etc are among these groups.
-They have their own dialects, languages, etc and follow the traditions that are, at times, thousands of years old.
+They have their own dialects, languages, etc, and follow traditions that are, at times, thousands of years old.